Key takeaways

 • Among the best smart locks are the SALTO KS XS4, the Schlage Encode Smart WiFi Deadbolt, the Yale Assure Lock 2, the August WiFi Smart Lock, and the Schlage Connect Smart Deadbolt.

-If you’re considering investing in smart locks, it’s important to do your research and determine which model will work best for your apartment building.
+If you’re considering investing in smart locks, it’s important to research and determine which model will work best for your apartment building.
 Read on to learn more about the benefits of smart locks and which models we recommend for buildings like yours.

 In this post, we’ll cover:

-Here are the 12 best smart locks for apartment buildings:
+Here are the 13 best smart locks for apartment buildings:

 1. SALTO KS XS4